k-natori/PaperTask/README.md

+# PaperRTM
-# PaperRTM is a M5Paper sketch to display tasks on your Remember the Milk.
+PaperRTM is a M5Paper sketch to display tasks on your Remember the Milk.

 ## How to run
 1. This sketch requires M5Paper and microSD card (<= 16GB)